Bonobos caught with pants down on top shopping day

 "The rest are underperforming in at least one area of the online customer experience," said Jordy Leiser, chief executive officer of STELLAService.

-Target Corp's (TGT.N) website crashed twice in recent months, while some Wal-Mart Stores Inc (WMT.N) shoppers had trouble checking out online when the company's site went down briefly after midnight on Black Friday.
+Target Corp's website crashed twice in recent months, while some Wal-Mart Stores Inc shoppers had trouble checking out online when the company's site went down briefly after midnight on Black Friday.

 Unlike those giant retailers, which have thousands of physical stores, Bonobos only sells online, so it is crucial for its website to run smoothly.

 Bonobos has grown quickly since its inception in 2007, and the company knew it had to upgrade its technology to keep up.
-Unique monthly visitors to its website have almost doubled in the past year, according to comScore Inc SCOR.O.
+Unique monthly visitors to its website have almost doubled in the past year, according to comScore Inc.

-Bonobos hired Michael Hart, a former Netflix (NFLX.O) engineering director, as chief technology officer in November.
+Bonobos hired Michael Hart, a former Netflix engineering director, as chief technology officer in November.

 "He immediately identified that we had a lot of work to do," said Chief Executive Officer Andy Dunn.